dmbarbour/wikilon/docs/AwelonLang.md

         abort   : e -> TX v e a
         fork    : TaskName -> TX v e a -> TX v e' ()

-I assume the monadic API is manipulated through a suitable projection, so isn't too different from conventional imperative programming.
+I assume the monadic API is manipulated through a suitable projection so isn't too different from conventional imperative programming.
 We can manipulate variables via imperative `read` and `write` operations.
 The `try` and `abort` operations support hierarchical transactions with strong exception safety, which simplifies partial failure and graceful degradation.
 The `alloc` operation creates fresh variables.
 To avoid strong requirements for garbage-collection, the above API includes an unassigned state for variables via an optional value type.

 The `fork` operation specifies a one-off operation to attempt after we commit.
 When repeating a read-fork transaction, we can cache the forked operations and repeat them until an observed variable has changed.
 Recursively, this can gives us an incremental read-fork tree with reactive read-write loops at the leaves.
 Use of fork supports task-concurrency and multi-stage programming.

 Bots operate upon a set of environment variables `Env v`.
 Effects, such as network access, are achieved through manipulation of these variables, which are shared with the system and other bots.
 For example, we might have a system task queue.
 After we add tasks to this queue then commit, the system may process the requests.
 We might provide a filesystem-inspired state resource where bots can record state or collaborate.
 Reflective access to the dictionary might also be provided through this environment.
+Further, by publishing projections over this environment where users can discover them, we can model ad-hoc effectful, reactive application front-ends and real-time notifications.

-To simplify user access and control, I propose that bots are installed by defining `app-*` words.
-(See *Full Environment Projections* for why I choose `app-*` instead of `bot-*`.)
-Reading the process definition is implicitly be part of a bot's root transaction.
-This supports robust live-coding and administrative process control via modifying bot definitions or configuration dependencies at runtime.
-For extensibility, all installed bots receive the same initial environment.
-This allows bot behavior to be audited or extended by another bot.
-For security and testing, we rely on that `forall v` constraint.
-This allows a simple wrapper to restrict or sandbox the environment provided to a distrusted bot behavior.
-It also allows us to simulate bot behavior in a purely functional computation to simplify automated testing.
+To simplify user access, control, and discovery, I propose that bots are installed by simply defining `app-*` words.
+Reading the bot definition is implicitly part of each repeated transaction.
+Thus, any modification to `app-*` definitions can be applied immediately.
+This supports live-coding application models, continuous deployment, runtime software upgrades, and administrative control over system behavior.
+All bots operate on the same `Env v` environment, but we can easily confine and secure a bot by wrapping its behavior definition.
+Thus, we can safely install distrusted bots or applications by sandboxing them, or simulate bot behaviors via purely functional environments for automated testing.

 In context of stowage, memoization, and debugging, we often serialize variables.
 To keep this simple, secure, precise, and compatible with Awelon tooling (parsers, type analysis, projectional editors, etc.), I propose to reserve the volume of `ref-*` words for this purpose.
 Using a reference word within the normal dictionary would be treated as an error, enforcing the `forall v` constraint.
 We then simply encode variables as `[ref-1123]`, or perhaps a symbolic name for our initial environment variables.

-### Full Environment Projections

-Beyond the Awelon dictionary, users should be able to observe and manipulate their extended `forall v.
-Env v` environment through projectional editors.
-That is, we'll have a transaction that reads some variables and computes a view to render and manipulate.
-User actions would result in variables being modified.
-This would support the same access to asynchronous effects as bots have.
-For example, pressing a button could add a request to a system task queue.

-Compared to conventional user applications, transactional memory offers several structural benefits.
-We can enforce read-only views.
-We can leverage the same mechanisms as bots to wait for relevant variable changes before recomputing a view.
-We can leverage soft locking to prioritize user actions over bot manipulations.
-We can support multiple projections that share variables, such that manipulations of one projection are immediately observable through the others, for reactive views and flexible extension.
-We can defer 'commit' such that users can observe consequences of pushing a button before committing, and multiple user actions across multiple projections can be combined in one transaction.

-Bots should publish these projections in the environment for users to discover.
-There are several benefits to  making this a responsibility of bots.
-The projections would more easily bind bot-allocated variables, supporting tighter integration between front-end and back-end.
-We can share and install complete 'applications' using one common mechanism - defining words at `app-*`.
-Security constraints on bots would be preserved for the projections they publish, which simplifies and centralizes security analysis.
-We can separately compile apps that don't reflect on the dictionary, including both the bot and front-end code.
-Bots can push projections to the user based on live data, supporting notifications or augmented reality.
-For a multi-user environment, a bot could publish different projections to different users based on individual authority, preference, and interest.

-Thus, we have a cycle.
-The Awelon dictionary defines bots.
+Ultimately, we have a cycle.
+The Awelon dictionary defines bots in `app-*`.
 The bots define projections.
 A subset of projections can edit the dictionary through reflection.
-By editing the dictionary, we can add, remove, or modify bots.
-And the resulting system has many nice properties for control, customization, extension, sharing, etc..
+By editing the dictionary, we can add, remove, or modify our applications.
+The resulting system has many nice properties for control, customization, extension, liveness, sharing, security, etc..
 Of course, to support bootstrapping and debugging, we'll inevitably define several projections and other tools outside this cycle.